sarkermajid/laravel-ecommerce-website/README.md

 18. About Us page
 19. Delivery Information Page
-20. Terms and Conditions page. you can also visit this website at this link: https://ecom.freedomhotelinn.com If you're interested in buying this website, kindly direct messages to my inbox.
-I will provide you with detailed information, including the pricing of the website.
+20. Terms and Conditions page.

+you can also visit this website at this link: https://ecom.freedomhotelinn.com